 The Loading... program is a fully online program and meets the certification requirements of the New York State Education Department, as well as the Standards for Literacy Professionals of the International Literacy Association.
-(For information about recent revisions to this program, please contact Carolyn Stone via email or call (315) 267-2535.)
-This 30-credit hour program allows candidates to qualify for Initial Certification in either Literacy (Birth-Grade 6) or Literacy (Grade 5-12).
+(This 30-credit hour program allows candidates to qualify for Initial Certification in either Literacy (Birth-Grade 6) or Literacy (Grade 5-12).
 Candidates will also satisfy the academic requirements for Professional certification in their Initial New York certification area.
 This program is currently accredited by the Council for the Accreditation of Educator Preparation (CAEP) until 2028.

 What You Will Learn

 - In-depth knowledge of literacy theories and research-based practices essential for effective, inclusive teaching and intervention, curriculum development, and leadership.

 - Multiple opportunities to examine assessment and intervention, enabling you to administer and interpret a wide variety of formal and informal literacy assessment tools.